binerogroup/documentation/_sources/networking/floating-ips.rst.txt

   assign the floating IP to.

 - Run this command: ``openstack server show [NAME]``, replacing [NAME] with the name of the server from previous step.
-Note which address from the "addresses" field you want to connect the floating IP to.
+Note which address from the **addresses** field you want to connect the floating IP to.

 - Run this command: ``openstack server add floating ip --fixed-ip-address [INTERNAL IP] [INSTANCE NAME] [FLOATING IP]``, replacing
   [INTERNAL IP] with the instances IP from the previous step, [INSTANCE NAME] with the name of the instance and [FLOATING IP] with